erafkin/enlp_final_curriculum_learning/README.md

 Then depending on which curriculum learning method you would like to train you model with, the `data_processing` folder contains scripts to split these data files into curricula.
 - **Surprisal**: In order to split the data into curricula based on surprisal run `data_processing/surprisal_cl.py`.
 Note that it is currently set to use trigram probabilities calculated form the training data, but you can also swap out `surprisal_mode` to be `model` to retrieve surprisal scores for each input sentence based on BERT probabilities.
 Unfortunately resource and time constraints limited our ability to run the pipeline using BERT.
-- **Syntactic**: In order to split the data into curricula based on syntactic complexity, run `data_processing/syntactic_complexity.py`.
-You will probably need to install libraries like spacy into your virtual environment, but the code will run once the proper prerequisites are set in place.

 To run the pipeline set the `data_folder` variable to the appropriate path and then run `python scripts/train_pipeline.py`.
 If you are using a VM that uses slurm to manage jobs, there is a training slurm script in `scripts/slurm`.